sharpchen/sharpchen.github.io/docs/document/Powershell/docs/Object Manipulation/Compare Objects.md

 - `ToString()` and compare on string

 > [!TIP]
-> If the object to be compared doesn't implement `IComparable`, you should use `-Property`.
+> If the object to be compared doesn't implement `IComparable`, you should use `-Property` unless it's a primitive type.